grey-software/Twitter-Focus/.github/ISSUE_TEMPLATE/code-refactor.md

 ### Motivation 🏁

 <!--
-A clear and concise description of the motovation for this refactoring task.
+A clear and concise description of the motivation for this refactoring task.
 Are you refactoring code for better readability?
 Are you restructuring a bloated system into components?
 -->